This article was updated 5/13/22

 - Power pumping several times an hour for about 2 hours will imitate cluster feeding, which increases production naturally.

-- Give your breasts a massage while pumping to make a considerable difference.
+- Give your breasts a massage while pumping to increase your breastmilk output

 Factors For Relactation Success

 Keep in mind that your relactation progress and results will differ from other moms.
 While some moms will successfully produce a substantial supply within 2-3 weeks, others will take longer.

 Some moms will not produce a full milk supply.
 Whichever category you’re in, remember that every ounce of breast milk counts, and you’re doing the best you can.

 - Your milk production before weaning will determine your supply when relactating.
 Adequate milk production prior to weaning will make it easier to relactate.

 - Moms of younger babies have better results.
 The most successful relactating efforts happen for babies between 3 and 4 months.

 - Pumping and attempting to breastfeed several times a day requires a serious commitment.
 Dedicating lots of time to this is essential to successfully stimulate your supply.